saezlab/FUNKI/src/funki/assets/home.md

 ### Usage

-You can navigate the different sections through the tabs on the left panel:
+You can navigate the different sections through the tabs on the left panel.
+Further information on the different inputs and parameters can be obtained by hovering your mouse over the red question marks accompanying each of them.

 - **Data:** Here you will be able to upload your data and metadata of your samples as well as visualize the distribution of values and categories.